Andreymshor/Machine-Learning-Algorithms/README.md

  3. Perceptron

  All were coded and tested on the Titanic Dataset.
- Also includes some exploratory data analysis done in R on a yelp dataset
+ Also includes some exploratory data analysis done in R on a yelp dataset.